Al Wakrah: 19th century

+20th century

+A conflict occurred off the coast of Al Wakrah in 1900 between individuals of the Al Bin Ali tribe and Amamara tribe after a fleet of Amamara vessels were blown into the Al Bin Ali's ships by strong winds.
+A relative of Jassim bin Mohammed Al Thani defused the situation after the initial exchange of gunfire and no casualties were recorded.
+Nonetheless, the British Political Resident arrived in Al Wakrah that year and issued a 1,000 rupee fine to the Al Bin Ali tribe after his investigation found them guilty.

 At the end of 1902, the Ottomans installed Ottoman administrative officials in Al Wakrah and Zubarah in an attempt to assert their authority.
 This was in addition to the already existing Ottoman administrative officials in Doha.
 An Ottoman, Yusuf Bey, was appointed as Mudir of Al Wakrah in the spring of 1903.
-Due to British discontent, Yusuf Bey's appointment was short lived, and he was later called to act as the assistant Kaymakam of Qatar and did not return to Al Wakrah.
+Due to British discontent, Yusuf Bey's appointment was short-lived, and he was later called to act as the assistant Kaymakam of Qatar and did not return to Al Wakrah.
 Sheikh Abdulrahman bin Jassim Al Thani was appointed as Mudir by the Ottomans in place of Yusuf Bey the same year.
 This elicited fresh protests by the British government, who refused the Ottoman's rights to appoint any administrative official in Qatar.
 In November 1904, the Ottomans abolished the post altogether upon further urging by the British.